5 reasons why you should travel to Germany right now

 Also, in the capital of Germany is the largest evangelical church in Germany, and it is the Berlin Cathedral, located on Museum Island, and built-in 1894-1905 in the style of Neo-baroque and Neo-Renaissance.

 Nowadays, the crypt of the once ruling Hohenzollern dynasty is open for visitors.

-Near Berlin, the capital of Germany in Potsdam is a unique palace of Frederick the Great - Sans Souci.
+Near Berlin, the capital of Germany located Potsdam, a unique palace of Frederick the Great - Sans Souci.
 It was built in 1745-1747 in Frederician Rococo style.
-In the 90s, Sans Souci with its castles and extensive gardens is included in the UNESCO World Heritage List.
+In the 90s, Sans Souci, with its castles and extensive gardens, is included in the UNESCO World Heritage List.

 2. Natural landscapes

 Germany is in a temperate climate zone, but in the north, the climate is maritime.
 The weather is changeable, and sometimes, today it can be warm and sunny, and tomorrow it can be cold and heavy rain.
 It is always tricky to predict the weather conditions, and you should always keep track of the weather when planning a trip.